You asked for it and here it is.

 Another Update:

+The library now also work with the new Wiimote where the Motion Plus extension is built-in.
 Check out my commit to see what where needed in order to make the new Wiimote work as well – the main difference is that you now have to send the data using the interrupt channel.

 To tell if your Wiimote is the new type, it should have a label at the bottom saying “Wii MotionPlus INSIDE”.
 If you are in doubt take a look at this picture.